mnr/writing-wip/Do-Ye0n_lives_on.md

 "Done," says Alex without hesitation.
 "Removing the automotive search restriction produces two good matches; cyber security and agriculture.
 Which would you like to start with?"

+"What is the agriculture gig?"

+"Training field robots to recognize and exterminate an invasive worm."

 "Which pays better?"

 "Cyber security.
-It is corporate network penetrative testing."
+It is corporate network penetrative testing.
+They reference the #IntlPenTest gig you just completed and give your solution a five-star review.
+They want you to do more."

-"Ransomware, you mean."
-Do-Ye0n frowns.
+"It's ransomware," Do-Ye0n frowns.
 "What are the numbers?"

 "Ransomware is a diminutive term and not an approved descriptor.
 Corporate network penetrative testing is ranked in the top 30% of compensation plans, includes level four housing and grants stock options every quarter."
 Alex smiles.
 It's the only expression Alex has.
-"The company is named Alpha60 and they have reviewed your resume.
+"The company is named Alpha60.
 They are extending an offer.
 Shall I tell them you are able to start?"

 "Wait a minute," says Do-Ye0n.
 He needs time to think.
 Ransomware professionals are well paid, but accepting a job like this can be a permanent career choice.
-Once you begin performing *corporate network penetrative testing* all future potential employers view you as a possible threat, maybe even a sleeper for a competitor.
+Once you add *corporate network penetrative testing* to your resume all future potential employers view you as a possible threat, maybe even a sleeper for a competitor.
 That's why compensation and stock options are big.

 Not surprisingly, the stock market isn't bothered about this enterprise.
 Corporate espionage (*ransomware*) has cash flow and can be publicly traded.
 There are legal issues and occasionally a corporation will step beyond the boundaries, but in those cases, lawsuits are filed, a few guilty engineers are punished, divisions are sold off to competitors and the stockholders lose their investment.
 Just another hostile takeover.